 History

 I started working for a local lawn care company in 1985.
 I worked on a mowing crew for 2 years.
 I started applying fertilizer and weed control in 1986.
 It was a great seasonal job that allowed me to work my way through high schools and college.
 I graduated Calvin College with a bachelor’s of science degree in Accountancy in 1993.
 I worked the summer of 1993 fertilizing lawns and took a job in the fall at Source Club (Meijers’ attempt at a warehouse club).
 When I was at Source Club for one month, they closed their doors.
 I decided that my heart was in lawn care.
-I started Tuff Turf during the winter of 1993-1994.
+I started Tuff Turf in January of 1994.
 I knocked on doors and hung a lot of flyers advertising my service.
 I ended my first year with 350 fertilization and weed control customers.
 My mother worked part time as my secretary, which was convenient because I had moved back into my parents’ basement.

 I hired my first technician in 1995 and shared the technician with a colleague since I did not need a full time technician.
 In 2000 I had 2 full time technicians and hired a part time secretary since the office work required more hours than my mother wanted to work.
 In the fall of 2000, the owner of Molebusters, Lee Bunker, passed away in a tragic accident.
 I purchased the business from his widow.
+The rest, as they say, is history.

 My equipment has evolved over the years.
 I used to walk behind a motorized push spreader.
 I bought my first riding fertilizer machine in 1995, and started to make my own machines in 1996, replacing the equipment every other year.
 My fleet of trucks keeps changing also.
 I customize my trucks so each truck is specially equipped for the services it provides.
 I put the first mole on my truck in 2004.
 For my 2008 truck I have changed the artwork and did a custom vehicle wrap.
-2009 is when I was told I bumped my head hard and switched my color schemes to flourescent orange and green.
+2009 is when I was told I bumped my head hard and switched my color schemes to fluorescent orange and green.
 I have not been able to convince my wife Vickie how nice her mini van would look with orange rims and a mole on the roof.

-Thank you for taking the time to read my story.
+Thank you for taking the time to read my story and my history.

 Sincerely,

-Jim Zylstra, Owner
+Jim Zylstra, Founder